ARC BOARD OF DIRECTORS

 Lee Barnes (Ph.D., Environmental Horticulture) has broad passions including permaculture, bioregional organization, old growth forest protection, heirloom and native seed saving, regional sustainable agriculture, organic gardening, and dowsing education.

-Suzanne Bonefas is an education and nonprofit consultant who recently returned to her hometown of Houston, TX where she completed her PDC in 2020 and co-founded the Southeast Texas Permaculture Network.
-Her passion is social permaculture and how PC principles and frameworks apply to organizations, communities, and systems.
+After many years in the higher education sector and nonprofit board leadership, Suzanne Bonefas (PhD) returned to her hometown of Houston, TX, where she completed her PDC and co-founded the Southeast Texas Permaculture Network.
+Her passion is social permaculture (particularly in urban environments) and how permaculture principles and frameworks apply to community organization and networking.
+She works as an education and nonprofit consultant and yoga instructor.

 Chad Hellwinckel is an Associate Professor at the University of Tennessee’s Department of Agricultural and Resource Economics, where he has worked since 2001 on agricultural policy issues involving soil carbon, bioenergy, community composting, and alternative models of land ownership.